 Outreachy interns come from a wide range of backgrounds.
 Outreachy is open to applicants over 18 who fit our eligibility rules.
 Interns could be university students, code school graduates, people switching careers, or people coming back to tech after starting a family or another long absence.
 Most Outreachy interns already have some exposure to using FOSS and technical knowledge, but many of them have not contributed to FOSS communities before.

-During our six-week application period, potential interns make contributions to the participating FOSS communities.
+During our four-week contribution period, potential interns make contributions to the participating FOSS communities.
 This allows mentors to accurately evaluate their skills.
 Mentors work remotely with interns for three months.

 Urvika Gola, former Outreachy intern, hacks on the open source Android application, Lumicall, with former Google Summer of Code intern, Pranav Jain.
 (Photo CC-BY Sage Sharp.)